nklsla/KubeNest/setup/setup_cluster.md

 # Install CRI-O and crun
 sudo apt install cri-o crun
 ```

-This setup will be using `crun` due to it being lightweight and better performance than `runc`, but that means some modifications have to be done to the cri-o config. \
+This setup will be using `crun` due to it being lightweight and better performance than `runc`, but that means some modifications have to be done to the cri-o config.

-### In `/etc/crio/crio.conf`
+### Changes in CRI-O config
-Edit `/etc/crio/crio.conf` and add following under `[crio.runtime]`:
+Open `/etc/crio/crio.conf` and add/edit following under `[crio.runtime]`:
 ```
 default_runtime = "crun"

-# MIGHT NOT NEED THIS?
+# Not sure if the settings below is needed..
 #[crio.runtime.runtimes.crun]
 #allowed_annotations = [
 #    "io.containers.trace-syscall",
 #]
 ```

-and make sure these paths are set as below under the `[crio.network]`-section:
+make sure these paths are set as below under the `[crio.network]`-section:
 ```
 [crio.network]